intel/QAT_Engine/docs/bssl_support.md

 ## Limitations
 Some limitations specific for the current BoringSSL\* Library:
 * NIST Binary Curves and NIST Koblitz Curves are not supported by BoringSSL\.
-* QAT_HW and QAT_SW Co-existence is not supported.
 * `RSA_padding_add_PKCS1_OAEP` function is exported by BoringSSL\* `libdecrepit.so`,
 so it needs to be linked in the BoringSSL\* Library.
 It may cause linking error while building with the system lack of that library.